 - Example: On-site events like abandoning a cart

 - Example: Sending shipping or order confirmations based on customer actions

 There are many more triggered email options to choose from, of course.
 But, one thing to remember: Just because they’re triggered emails doesn’t mean they’re “set it and forget it.”
 Continue to test and iterate on these emails by tracking opens, clicks, and other basic email metrics.
 You should also be tracking site visits, conversions, new customers, and revenue from these one-to-one emails to help you optimize your efforts and best engage your recipient list.

 4. Recommended Products

 Increasing customer lifetime value means you’ll need to encourage purchases again and again.
 The best way to do that is listening to your customers through the purchases they’re already making.

 Amazon is the king of this one-to-one marketing approach.
 Everywhere you look on the site you can find product recommendations based on your browsing history, purchases, reviews, and more.

 Can you tell we’re doing some DIY projects right now? ^

-You can provide recommendations in your emails, too.
+You can provide personalized recommendations in your emails, too.
 OpenTable does this on a monthly basis: